Josh-Tracy/Josh-Tracy.github.io/_pages/Experience.md

 * Upgrade Cisco device firmware and operating systems.
 * Monitor the enterprise network via Solarwinds 24/7 for network device and transport outages around the globe.
 {: style="color:black; font-size: 80%;"}

+### IT Helpdesk Technician -- February 2018 - July 2018
+{: style="color:DodgerBlue;"}
+#### Quiet Professionals -- Tampa, FL
+{: style="color:DodgerBlue;"}
+Part of the IT helpdesk in an enterprise serving more than 70,000 customers, taking an average of 50 calls a day.
+* Incident manager on shift responsible for triaging high priority / emergency incidents and outages, escalating them to proper technical leads within the enterprise.
+* Interface directly with supported end-users to provide hardware, software, network, and application problem resolution.
+* Modify / create and troubleshoot user accounts in Active Directory, submit changes and trouble tickets via Remedy ticketing system.
+* Serve as the initial point of contact for resolution of desktop/mobile/and laptop related issues in a 56,000+ customer enterprise.
+{: style="color:black; font-size: 80%;"}